dhis2/dhis2-docs-implementation/content/lmis/monthly-stock-reporting.md

 >
 >**Visualization type**: select "Pivot table"
 >**Name \(*)**: "MSR - Stock discrepancy - Pivot table"
->**Description**: ">MSR DV 34 - Monthly Stock Reporting / Stock discrepancy / list / Last 12 months / Health facility / Pivot table
+>**Description**: "MSR DV 34 - Monthly Stock Reporting / Stock discrepancy / list / Last 12 months / Health facility / Pivot table
 This report displays a list with the positive and negative stock discrepancy of the past 12 months.
 The stock discrepancy is calculated as follows
 > Stock on hand from the previous month (final stock on hand)
 > + Stock receipt